VipinNethues/VipinNethues/README.md

 - 👨‍💻 I’m currently working with Nethues Technologies and work on web development technologies like MYSQL, JavaScript, PHP, Node, JQuery, HTML etc.
 - 📚 I’m currently learning everything about AWS and Salesforce technologies 😅
 - 💪🏼 Future Goals: Learn more technologies - lext target is Python.
-- ⚡ Fun fact: I love to fly kites and long rides on bike :motorcycle
+- ⚡ Fun fact: I love to fly kites and long rides on motorcycle.

 ---